 - Any resources allowed (calculator, notes, book, etc.)

 - Any time limit to be observed

-- Stamped, self-adressed envelope for return of completed test, if needed.
+- Stamped, self-addressed envelope for return of completed test, if needed.

-- Students taking proctored tests must provide appropriate photo ID prior to administraton of any test!
+- Students taking proctored tests must provide appropriate photo ID prior to administration of any test!